 What are possible complications of substance abuse or dependence?

 Complications of drug abuse or dependence vary depending on the drug or substance being used.
 They may include:

 Increased risk for infections, such as HIV and other sexually transmitted infections

 Fatal accidental overdoses

 Can substance abuse or dependence be prevented?

 There are many things you can do to prevent substance abuse or dependence in your home and community, including:

 Follow alcohol and drug control laws and policies.
-This includes maintaining the age 21 minimum legal drinking age and prohibiting the sale of alcohol to intoxicated persons.
+This includes maintaining the age 21 minimum legal drinking age.
+And prohibiting the sale of alcohol to intoxicated people.